-This project activity involves the set-up of a wind farm of 50.4 MW at Jamnagar district in the state of Gujarat, India.
+The project activity involves the setup of a wind farm of 50.4 MW at Jamnagar district, in the state of Gujarat, India.
 A total of 63 Wind Electric Generators (WEGs) of 800 kW capacity each are installed at the site.
-The project helps in reducing greenhouse gas emissions and provides clean renewable power to the NEWNE regional grid.
+The project helps to reduce greenhouse gas emissions and provides clean renewable power to the NEWNE regional grid.

 For more information on this project, please click here and for more information on the project developer click here.